FBEZ/documentation/IDO-SBC2D70_getting_started.md

 2. Telnet
 3. SSH

+The following has been done on an Ubuntu 20.04 machine.

 ## Serial Connection

 The simples way to gain access to a console is to connect a USB/UART bridge on the DEBUG connector.
 The DEBUG connector is a PH2.0, so if you're using the USB/UART mentioned above, you need an adapter like [this one](https://www.amazon.it/gp/product/B08QYV36T7/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&psc=1).

+### Connection
 The DEBUG port has the following layout:
 |Pin Nr.| Function |
 |:-----:|:--------:|